 The Grinder

-The grinder is often underestimated, however it literally is important, especially for espresso.
+The grinder is often underestimated, but it in reality is important, particularly for espresso.

-What you need for espresso coffee grinding is the ability to grind fine enough, and likewise the ability to finely fix the grind size.
-While primarily speaking you’ll get better quality ground coffee and therefore better espresso the more you spend, you can get fairly good impacts from around the £150 – £200 mark.
+What you need for espresso grinding is the ability to grind fine enough, and likewise the ability to finely modify the grind size.
+While generally speaking you’ll get better quality ground coffee and therefore better espresso the more you spend, you can get fairly good impacts from around the £150 – £200 mark.

-You definitely need a burr grinder.
+You definitely need a burr coffee mill.
 The cheapest “grinders” have blades, and blades don’t grind.

-The extremely cheapest burr grinders are the Delonghi KG79, Krups Expert and Melitta Molino, and while these will do OK with domestic espresso coffee machines with pressurized baskets, they won’t quite grind fine enough for espresso.
-You can mod them to get the burrs closer together, nevertheless even then the grind adjustments are rather far apart, you’re never going to get excellent effects with a grinder like this.
+The really cheapest burr grinders are the Delonghi KG79, Krups Expert and Melitta Molino, and while these will do OK with domestic espresso machines with pressurized baskets, they won’t quite grind fine enough for espresso.
+You can mod them to get the burrs closer together, but even then the grind adjustments are quite far apart, you’re never going to get great effects with a grinding machine like this.

-At the entry level, my favourite choices are the Iberital MC2 or the Sage Smart Coffee grinder Pro.
-The MC2 is a little bit of a rough diamond, doesn’t look fantastic, feels flimsy, and I’m not a big fan of the timer, however I can’t deny how well it performs for espresso coffee for the extremely low price.
-The smart grinding machine pro is a lot more refined, nicer to look at, and is extremely good for multiple brew methods as it’s so easy to get from one grind size to another for instance from espresso coffee up to filter and back.
+At the entry degree, my favourite choices are the Iberital MC2 or the Sage Smart Coffee mill Pro.
+The MC2 is a little bit of a rough diamond, doesn’t look fantastic, feels flimsy, and I’m not a big fan of the timer, however I can’t deny how well it performs for espresso for the really low price.
+The smart mill pro is a lot more refined, nicer to look at, and is very healthy for multiple brew methods as it’s so easy to get from one grind size to another for instance from espresso up to filter and back.

 For more see:

-OK, so if you’ve ticked the above boxes, what is the one main issue which is likely to cause bad tasting espresso coffee, and how can you avoid it?
+OK, so if you’ve ticked the above boxes, what is the one main matter which is likely to cause bad tasting espresso, and how can you avoid it?

-The issue I’m referring to, if you hadn’t already guessed, is channelling.
+The matter I’m referring to, if you hadn’t already guessed, is channelling.

 What the chuff is channelling?

-If a home barista is honing their craft, and is doing all the right things, weighing the coffee in, weighing the espresso coffee and timing the shot, nevertheless something really doesn’t taste right and they can’t figure out why – the majority of the time, maybe a lot of of the time, this is due to channelling.
+If a home barista is honing their craft, and is doing all the right things, weighing the coffee in, weighing the espresso and timing the shot, but something just doesn’t taste right and they can’t figure out why – the majority of the time, maybe the majority of the time, this is due to channelling.

-It doesn’t question if you have a £300 setup or a £10,000 setup, if you’re suffering from channelling you’re still going to get espresso coffee which doesn’t taste how it shoud.
+It doesn’t matter if you have a £300 setup or a £10,000 setup, if you’re suffering from channelling you’re still going to get espresso coffee which doesn’t taste how it shoud.

 I wanted to write this article due to the reality that I’ve suddenly come to realise that I’ve previously underestimated the impact of channelling, and I think the vast majority of people who own an espresso machine probably do too.

-In reality, I’d go so far as to say that most people waste money on excellent coffee beans, and on wonderful espresso coffee gear due to the fact that regardless of the quality of the beans and the gear, they’re haunted by the issue of channelling, and they have no idea.
+Very, I’d go so far as to say that a lot of people waste money on ideal coffee beans, and on excellent espresso coffee gear due to the fact that regardless of the quality of the beans and the gear, they’re haunted by the matter of channelling, and they have no idea.

-So, we understand what channelling is, how do we prevent it?
+So, we learn what channelling is, how do we prevent it?

 Preinfusion

-While preinfusion is a feature I’d usually expect to find on higher cost espresso coffee machines, this is something that in truth impresses me about Sage coffee machines, as all of their espresso machines including the lowest cost machines, feature proper low-pressure preinfusion.
+While preinfusion is a feature I’d usually expect to find on higher cost espresso coffee machines, this is something that truly impresses me about Sage coffee machines, as all of their espresso machines including the lowest cost machines, feature proper low-pressure preinfusion.

 I say “proper low pressure” preinfusion, as there are some machines on the market which claim to feature preinfusion, nevertheless it’s a case of pulsing the water at full pressure, so there’s a short blast of water at full pressure, a pause, and then the shot is resumed.

-Getting the dose wrong increases the chance of channelling.
+Getting the dosage wrong increases the chance of channelling.

-There’s something called headspace (nothing to do with the popular mindfulness and meditation app, though I would advise that too) which refers to the space between the top of the puck of coffee and the shower screen above, which the water comes through.
+There’s something known as headspace (nothing to do with the popular mindfulness and meditation app, though I would advise that too) which refers to the space between the top of the puck of coffee and the shower screen above, which the water comes through.

 The amount of headspace is important, as the pressure builds up in this headspace.

-The ideal headspace is thought to be 1-2mm, and dosing as per the recommended dose for the basket is the obvious solution, combined with getting the grind size right, of course, due to the fact that regardless of the weight in the basket, if the grind size is off for the coffee you’re using, the headspace may be under or over the ideal.
+The ideal headspace is thought to be 1-2mm, and dosing as per the recommended dose for the basket is the obvious solution, combined with getting the grind size right, of course, because regardless of the weight in the basket, if the grind size is off for the coffee you’re using, the headspace may be under or over the ideal.

-This is among the reasons the Razor equipment which comes with espresso coffee machines from Sage Appliances is such a clever idea, as it ensures the ideal headspace for the basket, while likewise ensuring a degree surface.
+This is one of the reasons the Razor tool which comes with espresso machines from Sage Appliances is such a clever idea, as it ensures the ideal headspace for the basket, while likewise ensuring a degree surface.

-If you have a Sage (called Breville in most countries nevertheless the UK and other parts of Europe) espresso coffee machine and you don’t usually work with the Razor tool, I’d recommend digging it out.
-You don’t have to use it whenever, however it’s a excellent tool to work with while dialling in.
+If you have a Sage (mentioned as Breville in a lot of countries but the UK and other parts of Europe) espresso coffee machine and you don’t usually use the Razor tool, I’d advise digging it out.
+You don’t have to work with it whenever, however it’s a fantastic tool to utilize while dialling in.

-If you don’t have a sage machine, there’s nothing stopping you from picking up the Razor equipment, if you have a basic 58mm portafilter you can pick one up from Sage Appliances for just over a fiver.
-Alternatively, just dose the basket with the shown dosage for your basket, but just keep in mind that the headspace may be out either way until you’re dialled in.
+If you don’t have a sage machine, there’s nothing stopping you from picking up the Razor device, if you have a fundamental 58mm portafilter you can pick one up from Sage Appliances for truly over a fiver.
+Alternatively, basically dose the basket with the shown dose for your basket, nevertheless just keep in mind that the headspace may be out either way until you’re dialled in.

-For example, if you’re utilizing a basket brewed for 18g, but you’ve gone to course with the grind, that 18 grams of coffee will take up more space in the basket, leaving less headspace.
+For example, if you’re utilizing a basket crafted for 18g, nevertheless you’ve gone to course with the grind, that 18 grams of coffee will take up more space in the basket, leaving less headspace.
 If you’ve ground too fine, that 18g will take up less space, taking up less headspace.

 Correct Grind Size

-One of the first things you find out when getting into home espresso coffee is that you need to get the grind size right with each bag of coffee beans, discussed as dialing in.
+Among the first things you discover when getting into home espresso coffee is that you need to get the grind size right with each bag of coffee beans, mentioned as dialing in.

-This isn’t only important due to the reality that of ensuring the desired flow rate (shot time) and therefore as close to a wonderful extraction as possible, but it’s likewise important because unless you’re utilizing the Razor equipment as I’ve just pointed out, headspace is going to be out until you’re dialled in.
-This indicates that the likelihood of channelling increases until you’re dialled in even if you’re dosing the correct amount for the basket.
+This isn’t only important because of ensuring the desired flow rate (shot time) and therefore as close to a wonderful extraction as possible, nevertheless it’s likewise important due to the truth that unless you’re using the Razor tool as I’ve just spoken about, headspace is going to be out until you’re dialled in.
+This means that the likelihood of channelling increases until you’re dialled in even if you’re dosing the correct amount for the basket.

 Puck Prep

-An important part of puck prep, often overlooked by home baristas, is distribution, which basically implies to ensure that the coffee in the basket is uniformly distributed.
+An important part of puck prep, often overlooked by home baristas, is distribution, which truly indicates to ensure that the coffee in the basket is evenly distributed.

-Busy baristas often purely work with hand methods for this, whether it’s tapping the portafilter with their hands, and/or using what’s called the “North East South West” method (running the outside of your palm/little finger across the top of the puck of coffee in all four directions), or the Stockfleth’s message in which you make an L with your thumb and forefinger and rotate your hand and the portafilter in opposite directions.
+Busy baristas often purely work with hand methods for this, whether it’s tapping the portafilter with their hands, and/or utilizing what’s known as the “North East South West” process (running the outside of your palm/little finger across the top of the puck of coffee in all four directions), or the Stockfleth’s message in which you make an L with your thumb and forefinger and rotate your hand and the portafilter in opposite directions.

-There are arguably more effective methods, although, which busy baristas might not want to use due to time constraints, which are more suited to home baristas.
-The many popular of which, and in my opinion the perfect, being the WDT, or the “Weiss Distribution Technique”.
+There are arguably more effective methods, though, which busy baristas might not want to work with due to time constraints, which are more suited to home baristas.
+The most popular of which, and in my opinion the perfect, being the WDT, or the “Weiss Distribution Technique”.

-This procedure requires something thin and pointy, such as a needle, with which you just stir the grounds in concentric circles, breaking up the clumps and aiming to ensure an even distribution of ground coffee throughout the basket.
-There are tools you can buy to make this easier, such as this WDT tool, however I just bought this keycap puller tool and snipped off the ends with pliers, works fine.
+This process requires something thin and pointy, such as a needle, with which you just stir the grounds in concentric circles, breaking up the clumps and aiming to ensure an even distribution of ground coffee throughout the basket.
+There are tools you can buy to make this easier, such as this WDT tool, nevertheless I just bought this keycap puller equipment and snipped off the ends with pliers, works fine.

-You can also make a DIY WDT equipment by getting something like a cork, and sticking three or four needles into it.
-Whatever you use, basically stir the grounds in concentric circles, trying to get all of the coffee, right down to the bottom of the basket.
-Finally, simply rake the puck in an s or zigzag fashion to equally distribute the surface, and you’re done.
+You can likewise make a DIY WDT equipment by getting something like a cork, and sticking three or four needles into it.
+Whatever you utilize, literally stir the grounds in concentric circles, trying to get all of the coffee, right down to the bottom of the basket.
+Finally, just rake the puck in an s or zigzag fashion to uniformly distribute the surface, and you’re done.

 If you watch my video below from where I’ve set it to play, you’ll see me doing this.

-You need something put into the basket to stop the grounds from going all over the place while you’re doing this, you can just cut the bottom off an appropriately sized yoghurt pot or paper espresso cup, something like that, or basically get a dosing funnel – there are loads of these available for all sized portafilters.
+You need something put into the basket to stop the grounds from going all over the place while you’re doing this, you can basically cut the bottom off an properly sized yoghurt pot or paper espresso cup, something like that, or just get a dosing funnel – there are loads of these available for all sized portafilters.

 Tamping

-I count tamping as part of the puck prep, some would see it as a separate stage of the method, I don’t think it simply matters either way – but tamping adequately is another way to minimize chances of channelling.
+I count tamping as part of the puck prep, some would see it as a separate stage of the method, I don’t think it actually matters either way – however tamping appropriately is another way to minimize chances of channelling.

-To tamp adequately indicates to apply enough pressure so that the coffee is compressed as much as it can be, while ensuring an even surface.
+To tamp properly implies to apply enough pressure so that the coffee is compressed as much as it can be, while ensuring an even surface.

-When I say “as much as it can be”, you can’t in fact compress the ground coffee in the basket all that much.
-There’s only so much you can tamp the coffee down – after that, you’re basically wasting energy, chancing injury due to repetitive pressure on your joints, and potentially increasing the likelihood of channelling by ending up with an unlevel surface.
+When I say “as much as it can be”, you can’t in reality compress the ground coffee in the basket all that much.
+There’s only so much you can tamp the coffee down – after that, you’re just wasting energy, chancing injury due to repetitive pressure on your joints, and potentially increasing the likelihood of channelling by ending up with an unlevel surface.

 Utilize a decent tamper, and the correct size tamper for your basket

-If your machine came with a plastic tamper, find some other work with for it, and invest in a proper tamper.
-Those plastic things, some of which double up as scoops, are useless as tampers, in my simple opinion, and one thing that is often wrong with them is that they can sometimes be too small for the basket.
+If your machine came with a plastic tamper, find some other utilize for it, and invest in a proper tamper.
+Those plastic things, some of which double up as scoops, are useless as tampers, in my modest opinion, and one thing that is often wrong with them is that they can sometimes be too small for the basket.

-As long as your basket is straight-edged and isn’t tapered (the basket which ships with the DeLonghi Dedica for example is tapered which is why you need to utilize a smaller tamper with it) you truly want a tamper which is a wonderful fit for the basket.
+As long as your basket is straight-edged and isn’t tapered (the basket which ships with the DeLonghi Dedica for example is tapered which is why you need to use a smaller tamper with it) you in truth want a tamper which is a excellent fit for the basket.
 If there’s a gap around the tamper, some of the puck around the outside isn’t going to be tamped.

-Most home baristas now use oversized tampers, also referred to as competition tampers, along with competition baskets, which I’ll cover next.
-The Motta competition tamper for example, which you can get from ShopCoffee or Clumsy Goat, is 58.4mm which means a basically snug fit.
-You do need to make sure if you’re using these, but, that you’re lifting up the tamper straight, and you’re not lifting on an angle, as this can cause suction which can likewise promote channelling.
+Most home baristas now use oversized tampers, also called competition tampers, along with competition baskets, which I’ll cover next.
+The Motta competition tamper for example, which you can get from ShopCoffee or Clumsy Goat, is 58.4mm which indicates a in fact snug fit.
+You do need to make sure if you’re using these, nevertheless, that you’re lifting up the tamper straight, and you’re not lifting on an angle, as this can cause suction which can also promote channelling.

 Utilize a better basket

 Not all filter baskets are created evenly.
 Competition baskets such as VST & IMS baskets are created for specific doses and with really specifically sized and distributed filter holes.
-Switching out your basket to a competition basket is one way to aid overall shot quality and potentially help avoid channelling, primarily via knowing exactly what dose the basket is made for, which isn’t the case with all baskets.
+Switching out your basket to a competition basket is one way to aid overall shot quality and potentially help avoid channelling, mainly via knowing exactly what dosage the basket is brewed for, which isn’t the case with all baskets.

 Do not disturb